cs50/cs50.readthedocs.io/code.md

 Because your codespace is already associated with a Git repository in CS50's `code50` organization at <https://github.com/code50>, which is used for automated backups, CS50 effectively disables `git` anytime you're inside of `/workspaces/$RepositoryName` (which is your codespace's default directory), wherein `$RepositoryName` is your (numeric) GitHub ID.

 However, you can still use `git` outside of that directory, as by cloning other repositories into `/workspaces` itself.
-For instance, if you'd like to clone <https://github.com/octocat/Hello-World>, you could execute
+For instance, if you'd like to clone <https://github.com/octocat/Hello-World> into your codespace, you could execute

 ```
 cd /workspaces